-- Public and Private Placement Warrants: the public and Private Placement Warrants were "out of the money" for the period from July 21, 2021 through December 31, 2021, therefore, net income per share excludes any impact of the 20,699,993 public warrants and 10,280,000 Private Placement Warrants.
-The warrants were out of the money during the portion of the year ended December 31, 2022 prior to the warrant exchange transaction in September 2022.
-There are no warrants outstanding as of December 31, 2022.
-For more details on the warrant exchange, see Note 18 Warrant Exchange. - Sponsor and MarketWise Management Member Earnout shares: the 3,051,000 Sponsor Earn Out shares and the 2,000,000 MarketWise Management Member Earn Out shares (as defined and discussed in the Original Report) held in escrow are excluded from the earnings per share computation since the earnout contingency has not been met - Restricted stock units: The basic earnings per share calculation includes the impact of vested RSUs as of December 31, 2022.
-The diluted earnings per share calculation includes the impact of dilutive RSUs, excludes the impact of antidilutive RSUs, and excludes certain RSUs with performance conditions, since the performance conditions have not been met as of December 31, 2022.
+- Public Warrants and Private Placement Warrants: the Public and Private Placement Warrants were "out of the money" for the period from July 21, 2021 through December 31, 2021, therefore, net income per share excludes any impact of the 20,699,993 Public Warrants and 10,280,000 Private Placement Warrants.
+The warrants were out of the money during the portion of the year ended December 31, 2022 prior to the warrant exchange transaction in September 2022, and there are no warrants outstanding thereafter.
+For more details on the warrant exchange, see Note 17 Warrant Exchange. - Sponsor Earnout Shares and MarketWise Management Member Earnout Shares: the 3,051,000 Sponsor Earnout Shares and the 2,000,000 MarketWise Management Member Earnout Shares granted in connection with the closing of the Transactions held in escrow are excluded from the earnings per share computation in all periods since the earnout contingency has not been met. - Restricted stock units: The basic earnings per share calculation includes the impact of vested RSUs.
+The diluted earnings per share calculation includes the impact of unvested RSUs, where the impact is dilutive, unless the Company has a net loss.
+The diluted earnings per share calculations above exclude certain RSUs with performance conditions, since the performance conditions were not met, and such RSUs were forfeited as of December 31, 2022.